 In this release, we added support for custom resource definitions that cover most of the configuration settings.
-Definitions are available for the global, defaults and backend sections of the configuration.
-This promotes a cleaner separation of concerns between the different groups of settings and strengthens validation of those settings.
+Definitions are available for the global, defaults, and backend sections of the configuration.
+This promotes a cleaner separation of concerns between the different groups of settings and strengthens the validation of those settings.
 It also makes it easier to deprecate features in the future and allows multiple versions of the custom resources to coexist within the same cluster.

 Also, Docker images for multiple architectures, including Arm, are now available, expanding support for running the ingress controller in Kubernetes on various host operating systems.
 You can also download the ingress controller as a binary from the project’s GitHub Releases page, which is needed for external mode.
 The ingress controller version 1.7 is built with the latest release of HAProxy, version 2.4.

 In this blog post, you will learn more about the changes in this version.

 Since its inception, the HAProxy Kubernetes Ingress Controller has relied heavily on annotations to tune the behavior of the underlying HAProxy load balancer.
 It supports annotations on the Service and Ingress resource types for per-application settings, and similar key-value fields in a ConfigMap for configuring global settings.